 If you are using dried gigante or butter beans, cook them as you normally do, until soft and tender.
 You can do this a day or two ahead if you like (just store in their cooking liquid).

 Measure out your olive oil into a liquid measuring cup.
-Heat medium sized skillet over medium high heat on stovetop.
+Heat medium sized skillet over medium heat on stovetop.
 Pour about 2 tablespoons olive oil from the measure cup into the pan.
-Let it get warm, then add shallot, red pepper, and 1/4 teaspoon salt, saute for about 6 minutes until tender minutes.
+Let it get warm, then add shallot, red pepper, and 1/4 teaspoon salt, saute for about 5-6 minutes, until tender.
 Then add olives and saute for another 2 minutes.

 Add a bit more olive oil into pan and place garlic in the olive oil, letting it sizzle and saute for 30 seconds to a minute, then stir into the rest of ingredients.
 Add beans, 1/4 teaspoon kosher salt, and what remains of the 1/3 cup olive oil.
 Stir and cook over low heat for 10 minutes.